sijingzhangzsj0604/docs/docs/cloud/guides/product/cluster-settings.md

 3. The HTTP Host is `cp-setting.httpbin.org`.
 4. The upstream URL is `https://httpbin.org`.

-Besides, we'll create an API inside the `cp-setting-app` Service.
+Besides, we'll create a route inside the `cp-setting-app` Service.

-1. The API name is `anything`.
+1. The route name is `anything`.
 2. The path is `/anyting` (exact match), and strip the path prefix.
 3. It accepts the GET and POST methods.

 :::note

-If you don't know how to configure a Service and API, please refer to the [Getting Started](../../getting-started) guides first.
+If you don't know how to configure a service and route, please refer to the [Getting Started](../../getting-started) guides first.

 :::